Vampires vs. the Bronx Ending, Explained

 The Ending

 By hiring three actors from minority communities to play the three main leads, Rodriguez gives a significant portion of his audience young heroes that they can relate to.
 Miguel, Luis, and Bobby represent the diversity of the Bronx and New York City at large.
 The filmmaker also subtly notes that none of them currently has his biological father involved in his life.
 While the film celebrates single motherhood through Miguel and Bobby’s mothers, it doesn’t totally ignore the importance of a father figure.
-Tony is that person for all three teenagers.
+Tony is the person for all three teenagers.
 He keeps them off the streets by letting them spend time in his store and play video games.
 This is why Tony’s death has such a resounding impact on all three protagonists.

 The Murnau Properties